 Find out, read our side-by-side comparison.

 Congrats, you just read 8,000 words and counting.
 If you made it this far, I commend your commitment.
-I know that last part may have been a little harsh for some to take.

 In this guide I did my best to cover all the nuts and bolts, but nobody can tell you what a nomad “should” be.
 That’s for you to make up as you go along.
 It’s a race where your only competition is yourself.